thathva/thathva/README.md

 ## About Me

-I'm Thathva, a Master's student, graduating in May 2024 with a knack for building impactful solutions.
+I'm Thathva, I hold a Master's degree and a knack for building impactful solutions.
 From diving into complex codebases to crafting elegant user experiences, I thrive on challenges that push me to innovate and grow.
 I have over 2 years of professional working experience.

 💖 Passionate about everything Software Engineering, Full Stack Development and Systems.